SimonEnsemble/PorousMaterials.jl/docs/src/force_field.md

 ## Building Blocks of PorousMaterials: Lennard-Jones Force Fields

-### Loading Force Field Files and Acessing Atributes
+### Loading Force Field Files and Accessing Attributes

 Reading in Lennard-Jones force field parameters is made easy with the [`LJForceField`](@ref) function.
 Let's load in the parameters from the Universal Force Field file (`UFF.csv`):